Gieted/fchat/README.md

 ### fchat download

 Downloads a file from a channel.
 The file will be saved in the current directory.
-To use the commands you have to first `cd` to a channel directory.
+To use the command you have to first `cd` to a channel directory.

 ```